Corrido: Gregorio Cortez

-Impact

-The story of Gregorio Cortez is a testament to the culture of Mexican-Americans who live in the southwest United States and Mexican American culture in general.
-His tale was later made into a corrido and passed on from person to person.
-Cortez ended up becoming a folk hero, and it helped inspire stories of heroism and told the "spirit of the border strife."
-Many people called Cortez a hero because his biography and the corrido both involved him running away from the rinches, or Texas Rangers.
-He kept evading them until his capture.
-This gave Mexican-Americans a Hispanic hero who defended his rights from American "outsiders".

-Both the story and the corrido tell how Gregorio Cortez was strong because he stood up to a legal system that did not favour Mexican Americans and became a hero to people of Mexican descent in Texas.

-The corrido has been adapted to other media as well.
+The corrido has been adapted in other media.
 In 1958, Américo Paredes wrote the book With His Pistol in His Hand: A Border Ballad and Its Hero.
 This book details the corrido and the story of Gregorio Cortes in detail.
 It has become a "classic of Mexican-American prose."
 In 1982, a film titled The Ballad of Gregorio Cortez was created, and Edward James Olmos starred as Gregorio Cortez.